 You want a tasty combination of meats, cheeses, pickles, nuts and fruit, or dried fruit, breads and crackers, and other tasty nibblies.
 I’ll break it down for you.

 - Meats: For fancier charcuterie, visit an Italian or European deli.
 Look for prosciutto, salami, capicola, speck, and more.
-Or, stick with sliced ham, turkey, summer sausage, or all her favorites.
+I love homemade rillettes on my boards, or, stick with sliced ham, turkey, summer sausage, or all her favorites.
 You want 2-3 different kinds of meats on your charcuterie board.

 - Cheeses: Look for a soft cheese (brie, camembert, or Boursin), a hard cheese (aged cheddar, Parmesan, manchego), and a semi-soft cheese like havarti, fontina, or a milder cheddar.
 Aim for 3-4 kinds of cheese on your board, and it’s nice to include a flavored cheese, too, like applewood smoked cheddar, dill havarti, or look for a flavored English cheese.